JocaPC/sql-server-rest-api/doc/odata.md

-﻿# Sql Server REST API - OData Service
+﻿# TSql REST API - OData Service

-Sql Server REST API library enables you to easily create OData services.
+TSql REST API library enables you to easily create OData services.
 In this page you can find out how to create OData service and what features from OData standard are supported.

 # Supported query parameters

-Sql Server REST API library enables you to create OData REST services that support the following operations:
+TSql REST API library enables you to create OData REST services that support the following operations:
  - $select that enables the caller to choose what fields should be returned in response,
  - $filter that can filter entities using entity properties, and expressions with:
    - Arithmetical operators 'add', 'sub', 'mul', 'div' , 'mod'